MCParks/ShowScript/README.md

 All of these commands require the `castmember` permission:

-- `show start <showName>`: Starts a specific show.
+- `/show start <showName>`: Starts a specific show.
 Replace `<showName>` with the name of the show you want to start (without the file extension).
 This command also accepts optional flags:
   - `--log`: Enables logging of actions.
 The sender of the command will receive chat messages whenever a Show Action executes.
   - `--async`: Runs the show asynchronously.
 Individual Show Actions will still run synchronously.
   - `--startAt <timecode>`: Specifies the timecode (in ticks) at which to start the show.
   - `--args`: Specifies additional arguments for the show, if the show requires them
   Usage: `show start <showName> [--log] [--async] [--startAt <timecode>] [--args <arguments>]`.

-- `show stop <showName>`: Stops all instances of a specific show.
+- `/show stop <showName>`: Stops all instances of a specific show.
 Replace `<showName>` with the name of the show you want to stop.

-- `show toggledebug`: Toggles the debug mode.
+- `/show toggledebug`: Toggles the debug mode.
 It doesn't require any arguments.

-- `show stopall`: Stops all currently running shows.
+- `/show stopall`: Stops all currently running shows.

-- `show list`: Lists all currently running shows.
+- `/show list`: Lists all currently running shows.

 ## Licensing